 The largest multi-event race in North Texas knows how to put marathoners in a good “moo”d.
-Its scenic loop course guides runners through the city’s rich cattle drive history, highlighted by the aromatic Fort Worth Stockyards.
+Its scenic loop course guides runners through the city’s rich cattle drive heritage, highlighted by the historic Fort Worth Stockyards.
 Finishers laud every aspect of race weekend from the “top-notch organization” and “awesome swag” to the “overwhelming local support,” but its appeal may be most evident in the high number of repeat runners.
 And the lenient 7.5-hour time limit caters to back-of-the-packers.
 Participants who complete one distance on Saturday and one on Sunday earn exclusive Cowtown Challenge swag to separate themselves from the herd.
 Ain’t no bull to say The Cowtown is how the West is run.

 Runner-up: Houston Marathon

 St. George Marathon

 In the land of downhill marathons, St. George has a lot of upside.
 The event operates like a “well-oiled machine,” with impeccable organization and thoughtful details like bonfires to warm runners at the start and Icy Hot rubdowns at aid stations.
 With a net elevation loss of more than 2,500 feet, the course is “perfect for a negative split,” just as long as you “watch your pace” and “do not underestimate” the “significant uphills” in the first half.
 Luckily, expansive views of the Veyo Volcano and “gorgeous” red rock help to distract from the heaviness in your quads.
 And its proximity to Zion and Bryce Canyon National Parks makes St. George a destination race favorite.

 Vermont City Marathon

 Burlington, VT (May)